sarahrosehassan/find-primes/README.md

-# Finding the Prime Numbers
+# Finding The nth Prime Number
 This program searches for the 1st - 30 000th prime number in less than one minute.

 Implementing the "Sieve of Eratosthenes" swiftly finds all the prime numbers within the time constraint.